daniel-ilett/blog/_drafts/2019-10-23-tut3-2-sinking-feeling.md

 half3 normal = UnpackNormal(tex2D(_BumpMap, (i.uv + _Time.x) % 1.0));
 ~~~

+Note here that adding a scalar value, `_Time.x`, to a `float2`, `i.uv`, adds the scalar to both components of the vector.
 We want a designer to have the ability to change the strength of the waves, so we'll add a `_Strength` property.

 ~~~glsl
 // In Properties.